 Elementwise power of

-, i.e.
+b, i.e.

-pow(a[i], b[i])
+pow(a[i], b[i]).

 FGraphNode *fadd_ci(FGraphNode *a, const int b)